mu-majid/mu-majid/README.md

 ##### NOW

-- ✨ Learning about microservices architecture with spring boot;
+- ✨ Learning about microservices architecture with GO;
-- ✨ Learning Internals Of Relational Databases;
-- ✨ Learning React (NextJS + GraphQL);
-- ✨ Reading Designing Data Intensive Applications Book;
+- ✨ Focusing more on Algorithms and Data Structures;

 ##### BIO